iTwin/viewer-components-react/README.md

 8. Commit the changelog JSON files.
 9. Publish changes on the branch and open a pull request.

-If using the command line, steps 5 through 7 above can be completed in one step by running `rushchange.bat` from the imodeljs-core root directory.

-> Note: The CI build will break if changes are pushed without running `rush change` and `rush extract-api` (if the API was changed).
-The fix will be to complete steps 5 through 10.
+> Note: The CI build will break if changes are pushed without running `rush change`.
+The fix will be to complete steps 5 through 9.

 Here is a sample [changelog](https://github.com/Microsoft/web-build-tools/blob/master/apps/rush/CHANGELOG.md) to demonstrate the level of detail expected.